 In accordance with Circular N° 1,956 of the Financial Market Commission, the Board of Directors nominated at its ordinary meeting of April 25, 2024 the persons who would be members of the Directors' Committee referred to in Article 50 bis of Law N° 18,046.
-The persons appointed on that occasion were Mrs. Marcela Achurra, Mrs. Karin Jürgensen and Mr. Juan Edgardo Goldenberg.
+The persons appointed on that occasion were Ms. Marcela Achurra González, Ms. Karin Jürgensen Elbo and Mr. Juan Edgardo Goldenberg Peñafiel.
 It is worth mentioning that the former is an independent director, was appointed chairwoman of the Committee and is responsible for communicating the matters discussed to the Board of Directors of Empresas Copec S.A.

-During the 2024 fiscal year, the Committee was dedicated to fulfilling its duties and exercising the powers established by law, which, among other matters, meant examining the reports submitted by the external auditors and the financial statements submitted by the management, and make recommendations disclosed as material fact.
-In addition, the Company's Board regarding them; propose to the Board of Directors external of Directors specifically instructed the Directors' Committee to audit firms and risk raters; examine the remuneration systems review, in support of its work and on a non-resolutionary basis, the following matters: Internal Audit, Financial Investments and and compensation plans for managers, chief executives and collaborators; and finally, it examines the background informa- Risk Management. tion related to the transactions referred to in Title XVI of Law The Committee met nine times, with the attendance of the Chief Executive Officer, the secretary of the Committee and the this last point, it should be noted that the Committee analyzed the Chief Finance Officer or, in the absence of the latter, the general transactions referred to in this Title, verifying that the operations accountant or finance and investor relations director; and, when carried out are in accordance with market conditions and the appropriate, with PwC external auditors, KPMG internal auditors social interest.
-Likewise, the Committee proposed to the Board and Deloitte executives in charge of risk management.
-The main of Directors a Customary Transactions Policy in accordance with subjects reviewed in each session are listed below: Article 147 letter b) of Law N° 18,046 and the General Rule N° 501 of the Financial Market Commission, which was approved and
+During the 2024 fiscal year, the Committee was dedicated to fulfilling its duties and exercising the powers established by law, which, among other matters, meant examining the reports submitted by the external auditors and the financial statements submitted by the management, and make recommendations regarding them; propose to the Board of Directors external audit firms and risk raters; examine the remuneration systems and compensation plans for managers, chief executives and collaborators; and finally, it examines the background information related to the transactions referred to in Title XVI of Law N° 18,046 on Corporations, issuing the corresponding reports.
+In this last point, it should be noted that the Committee analyzed the transactions referred to in this Title, verifying that the operations carried out are in accordance with market conditions and the social interest.
+Likewise, the Committee proposed to the Board of Directors a Customary Transactions Policy in accordance with Article 147 letter b) of Law N° 18,046 and the General Rule N° 501 of the Financial Market Commission, which was approved and disclosed as material fact.
+In addition, the Company's Board of Directors specifically instructed the Directors' Committee to review, in support of its work and on a non-resolutionary basis, the following matters: Internal Audit, Financial Investments and Risk Management.